 Firstly, reduce unhealthy oil intake and replace them with natural, healthy oils.

-Stoping eating fried foods, stop cooking with vegetable oils.
+This means you should stop eating fried foods and stop cooking with vegetable oils.
 Also cut down on your intake of processed meats as well as grilled or fried high fat meats.

 The buildup of sebum on your scalp can be embarrassing; after all, it will leave your hair oily and lackluster.
 However, it can also lead to hair thinning and loss if allowed to continue.